cyrilou242/Heart-Disease-Prediction/README.md

 		0.842          0.792          0.863          0.932
 	Expected Accuray: processed.all.data
 		The data was randomly shuffled and tested using a 10-fold cross validation technique.
-		The average results for 5 cross validation are:
+		The average results for 5 cross validations are:
 		Avg Accuracy   Avg Recall     Avg Precision  Avg ROC_AUC 0.827          0.872          0.825          0.891